HISTORY OF MARTIN LUTHER KING, JR.

 This was met with criticism from many activists and newspapers, though he argued that he was not merging the civil rights and peace movements.

-Martin Luther King Jr at the University of California, Berkeley
+Martin Luther King Jr at U.C.
+Berkeley

 Even so, he continued to speak out against the Vietnam War.
 On May 17, 1967, a Spring day of 76 degrees just a month before the Summer of Love, he spoke at Sproul Plaza at the school I would later attend, the University of California at Berkeley.

 The Interfraternity Council had invited him to speak.
 While it did not get much press coverage, even the local San Francisco Chronicle only gave it a few paragraphs on Page 8; there were 7,000 people present.
 It was his last large-scale public address in the Bay Area.